Baahubali: The Beginning: India

 Deepanjana Pal of Firstpost called it "Rajamouli's tour de force", terming it as "elaborate, well-choreographed and [having] some breathtaking moments."
-Prabhas and Dagubatti are both in their elements as the warriors who approach warfare in two distinctive styles.
+Prabhas and Daggubati are both in their elements as the warriors who approach warfare in two distinctive styles.
 The outcome of the battle is no surprise, but there are enough clever tactics and twists to keep the audience hooked.
 The biggest surprise, however, lies in the film's final shot, which gives you a glimpse into the sequel that will come out next year."
 Saibal Chatterjee of NDTV India rated the film with three stars out of five and stated, "The spectacular universe that the film conjures up is filled with magic, but the larger-than-life characters that populate its extraordinary expanse do not belong to any known mythic landscape.
 To that extent, Baahubali, driven by the titular superhero who pulls off mind-boggling feats both in love and in war, throws up many a surprise that isn't altogether meaningless."

 Shubhra Gupta of The Indian Express praised the film: "Right from its opening frames, Baahubali holds out many promises: of adventure and romance, love and betrayal, valour and weakness.
 And it delivers magnificently on each of them.
 This is full-tilt, fully-assured filmmaking of a very high order.
 Baahubali is simply spectacular."
 In her review for The Hindu, Sangeetha Devi Dundoo wrote, "The war formations that form a chunk of the latter portions of the film are the best we've seen in Indian cinema so far.
 These portions are spectacular and show the technical finesse of the cinematographer (K.K.
 Senthil Kumar) and the visual effects teams.
 The waterfall, the mystical forests and water bodies above the cliffs and the lead pair escaping an avalanche all add to the spectacle.
 Give into its magic, without drawing comparisons to Hollywood flicks."